MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior animates the `Object` to move and rotate (no scaling) to the position and rotation of the `Final Position Provider` in the time in seconds specified in `Duration (in seconds)`.
+The Move Object behavior animates the `Object` to move and rotate (no scaling) to the position and rotation of the `Final Position Provider` in the time specified in the `Duration (in seconds)` parameter.

 Note: If `Object` was affected by gravity before, it will continue to be affected after this behavior.